Nischalcs50/Nischalcs50.github.io/README.md

 - ⛅ **Rainfall Disaggregation with Transformers**
   Disaggregating daily rainfall to sub-daily (n-minute) using deep learning *(In preparation)*

-- 🛰️ **Rain Gauge Network Resolution Impact**
+- 🛰️ **Impact of Spatio-temporal Resolution of Rain Gauge Network in DDF Values**
   Studying how spatial/temporal gauge density influences DDF estimation *(AGU & ASCE-EWRI 2024)*

 - 🏙️ **Urban Flood Modeling**
-  Simulated South Memphis flood (2018 Germantown storm) using PCSWMM; created maps & animations for city planning
+  Simulated Flood Events in South Memphis, historically undreserved community in Memphis, using 2018 Germantown storm in PCSWMM; created flood inundation maps & animations for city planning

+  Participated in community meetings in South memphis and informed the community about the flood risk enhancing their preparedness

 - 📉 **Bias Correction & Downscaling of GCMs**
   Compared statistical methods in Chilean basins under climate change scenarios